sappo/sappo.github.com/source/_posts/Cross-compiling-for-the-Raspberry-Pi.md

 CONFIG_OPTS+=("PKG_CONFIG_SYSROOT=${SYSROOT}")
 ```

-We might have to cross compile dependencies ourself.
-That's why we let pkg-conf
+We might have to cross compile dependencies ourselves.
+That's why we let pkgconf
 look into our install directory for dependencies as well.

 ```bash
 CONFIG_OPTS+=("PKG_CONFIG_PATH=${BUILD_PREFIX}/lib/pkgconfig")
 ```

+## Building

+Finally we can start building the project.
+In this example I will compile the
+ZeroMQ's libzmq and higher level binding czmq to demonstrate that self compiled
+dependencies are detected as well.
+As you can see the building steps are the
+default one complemented with our `CONFIG_OPTS`:

 ```bash
 if [ ! -e libzmq ]; then